-Benefits are paid from the University's general assets and are not guaranteed under the contract with Aetna.
+Benefits are paid from the University's general assets.

 Time Periods for Responding to Initial Claims

 If you bring a claim for benefits under the Medical Expense Account, the Claims Administrator will respond to your claim within 30 days after receipt of the claim.
 If the Claims Administrator determines that an extension is necessary due to matters beyond the control of the Plan, the Claims Administrator will notify you within the initial 30-day period that the Claims Administrator needs up to an additional 15 days to review your claim.
 If such an extension is necessary because you failed to provide the information necessary to evaluate your claim, the notice of extension will describe the information that you need to provide to the Claims Administrator.
 You will have no less than 45 days from the date you receive the notice to provide the requested information.